riteshbel/famt_vlsi_lab/README.md

 The projects are organised in the following structure
 - project_name
-  - src - contains VHDL source code
+  - src - contains HDL - Verilog/VHDL source code
   - par - Place & Route folder.
 This folder contains all the Quartus tool generated files.
   - doc - documents and project setting files